pdelefos/Range-Slider/README.md

 ![alt text](ressources/simpleSlider.png "range slider")

-This one for a simple slider
+Or you can use this one for a simple slider

 ```
 <label for="simpleSlider">Simple slider</label>